 Cougars 4 A Cure

 Cougars 4 A Cure was first organized in 2014 by Charlotte Catholic High School Basketball Coach Andre Speech, and CCHS senior and student-coach, Matthew Salvino.
-With additional support from 5MPOWER– a local charitable foundation – Cougars 4 A Cure quickly became a highly successful, school-wide fundraising effort.
+With additional support from 5MPOWER– a local charitable foundation – Cougars 4 A Cure has quickly become a highly successful, school-wide annual fundraising effort.

-Eastwood Homes first became a partner of Carolinas HealthCare System and Levine Children’s Hospital in 2008, reinforcing the company’s long-standing commitment to growth in the Carolinas.
+Eastwood Homes first became a partner of Carolinas HealthCare System and Levine Children’s Hospital in 2008, reinforcing the company’s long-standing commitment to giving back to the people of the Carolinas.
 Since that time, a portion of proceeds from every Charlotte-area home sale is donated to LCH.
-Wanting to make an even greater impact, Eastwood Homes then introduced the Eastwood Homes Hospitality Cart, which circulates the 8 floors and family waiting areas of Levine Children’s Hospital and provides healthy snacks, reading materials, gifts, books and toiletries at no charge to the children or families of the children that are staying in the hospital.
+Wanting to make an even greater impact, Eastwood Homes introduced the Eastwood Homes Hospitality Cart, which circulates the patient floors and family waiting areas of Levine Children’s Hospital and provides healthy snacks, reading materials, gifts, books and toiletries at no charge to the children or families of the children that are staying in the hospital.
+In addition Eastwood Homes conducts an annual charity golf tournament that donates its substantial proceeds to Levine Children’s Seacrest Studios.

 Since 2004, Great Clips salons across the nation have partnered with Children’s Miracle Network to support children’s hospitals through the Miracle Network Balloon sales and related fundraising events.
 With more than 3,500 salons throughout the U.S. and Canada, Great Clips is the world’s largest salon brand, making their support for CMN Hospitals especially impactful as they raise awareness for CMN Hospitals across the U.S.